top of page

 Achieving this mission will be challenging alone, but with the leadership resources offered by the Miss America opportunity, I will have a larger platform to address sexual assault.
 I believe a healthy society is one free of sexual violence, and we must better protect potential victims and support survivors.
 Over the next 365 days, I will use my platform to turn this vision into a reality.

-I am deeply grateful for the opportunity to serve as a guest speaker at multiple Sexual Assault Awareness Month events at schools across Massachusetts, including Worcester State University’s Denim Arts & Crafts Event for Denim Day and Stand With Survivors.
-During these appearances, I engaged with students and faculty in meaningful conversations about consent, how to effectively support survivors, and the importance of accountability.
+I am deeply grateful for the opportunity to serve as a guest speaker at multiple anti-sexual-assault-oriented events in our Massachusetts community, including the Central Reform Temple of Boston's Picking From Our Garden speaker series, Worcester State University's Denim Arts & Crafts Event for Denim Day, and WSU's Stand With Survivors event.
+During these appearances, I engaged with community members in meaningful conversations about consent, how to effectively support survivors, and the importance of accountability.
 I also shared my own story in the hope that it would foster greater empathy, encourage informed allyship, and empower survivors to speak out about their experiences when they feel ready.

-I am honored to work alongside Pathways for Change (P4C), the Boston Area Rape Crisis Center (BARCC), and Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault (JDI), supporting their critical initiatives to prevent sexual violence and advocate for survivors.
-I was especially grateful for the opportunity to serve as a featured speaker and walk team leader at BARCC’s 19th Annual Walk for Change, helping to raise awareness, show solidarity with survivors, and fundraise in support of BARCC’s mission.
-I was also proud to be a featured speaker at P4C’s Denim Day Community Event and to join JDI at their 2025 Spring Into Action celebration reception.
-In December 2025, I organized a fundraiser benefiting these organizations in response to the announced $7 million cut to survivor services—a decision that has since been overturned for reconsideration.
+I am honored to work alongside organizations like Pathways for Change (P4C), the Boston Area Rape Crisis Center (BARCC), Healing Abuse Working for Change, the YWCA, and Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault (JDI), supporting their critical initiatives to prevent sexual violence and advocate for survivors.
+I was especially grateful for the opportunity to serve as a featured speaker and walk team leader at BARCC’s 19th Annual Walk for Change, to be a featured speaker at P4C’s Denim Day Community Event, as well as to join JDI at their 2025 Spring Into Action celebration reception and JDI's 2026 Advocacy Day, where I spoke at the State House with our Masssachusetts legislators.
+In December 2025, I also organized a fundraiser benefiting these organizations in response to the announced $7 million cut to survivor services—a decision that has since been overturned for reconsideration.
 I look forward to continuing this work and sharing more updates soon.

 Sexual Assault Awareness Month

 I view the Miss America Opportunity (MAO) as a powerful platform, and I use the organization’s social media reach to raise awareness and educate others about sexual assault.
-Throughout April—Sexual Assault Awareness Month—I shared posts on a range of topics related to sexual violence and created space for open, thoughtful dialogue by inviting people to ask questions about the issue, as well as about my own journey of healing and pursuing justice.
-My goal was for audiences to leave with a deeper understanding of the issue, increased empathy, and clearer ways to support survivors, while also helping survivors feel less alone in their healing journeys.
-I also welcomed a number of guest speakers to these conversations, including Christina Zuba, Managing Attorney for Education Advocacy at the Chicago Alliance Against Sexual Exploitation; Danielle Balocca, Clinician Intern Program Manager and Senior Clinician at the Boston Area Rape Crisis Center; members of the Worcester Police Department; and others who shared their expertise, survivor stories, and guidance on supporting survivors.
+Throughout April—Sexual Assault Awareness Month—I share posts on a range of topics related to sexual violence and create space for open, thoughtful dialogue by inviting people to ask questions about the issue, as well as about my own journey of healing and pursuing justice.
+My goal is for audiences to leave with a deeper understanding of the issue, increased empathy, and clearer ways to support survivors, while also helping survivors feel less alone in their healing journeys.
+I also welcome a number of guest speakers to these conversations, including Sarah Valois, Associate Director/Sexual Violence Response and Prevention Coordinator at Worcester State University; Kathleen Walsh, Licensed Mental Health Counselor; Christina Zuba, Managing Attorney for Education Advocacy at the Chicago Alliance Against Sexual Exploitation; Danielle Balocca, Clinician Intern Program Manager and Senior Clinician from the Boston Area Rape Crisis Center; Casey Corcoran, Youth Sexual Violence Prevention Education Director from the Boston Area Rape Crisis Center; and others who shared their expertise, survivor stories, and guidance on supporting survivors.
 Be sure to check out my social media pages, linked above, to learn more.